 I Miss the Magic of a Broadway Musical

 This week I’ve been writing about a fictional musical that two of my characters are rehearsing because they are going to be in a Broadway show.
-In order to feel my way into the scene I needed something that would give me the sense of how this musical might sound.
-I needed to listen to an old fashioned soundtrack, something from the fifties or sixties.
+In order to feel my way into the scene, I needed something that would give me a sense of how this musical might sound.
+I needed to listen to an old-fashioned soundtrack, something from the fifties or sixties.
 I wanted to hear those kinds of sounds and feel the excitement I once had for the theater before it was pounded out of me.
 (I spent more than twenty years as a playwright.
-If that doesn’t kill your love of theater nothing will) I needed to get back a little of the magic I once knew.
+If that doesn’t kill your love of theater nothing will.)
+I needed to get back a little of the magic I once knew.

 My extracurricular music appreciation teacher brought the class to New York City to see it.
 What a job that must have been.
 Contacting parents, dealing with the money, arranging for group tickets, organizing parent volunteers, keeping track of us on the Long Island railroad and then the subway.
 Just the thought of organizing a trip for thirty or so sixth graders makes my head hurt.
 I remember we sat in the mezzanine or maybe it was the balcony (Remember balconies?
-We don’t seem to have them any more.
+We don’t seem to have them anymore.
 Now they’re called the Loge or the Rear Mezzanine)

 I don’t remember the other kids and I don’t remember getting to the theater.
 I have no recollection of the train ride.
 However, what I do remember is sitting on a red cushioned seat breathless as the curtain slowly opened.
 Yes, there was a real curtain.
 There is nothing like waiting for a curtain to open to reveal the secret magic of another world behind it.
-Sets were far less grand than they are today, but no less magical and for me in my memory maybe they were more so.
+Sets were far less grand than they are today, but no less magical, and for me in my memory maybe they were more so.
 I remember the thrill of the overture, the costumes, the sound of the singers, the dancers.

 Then reality swooped down and hit me on the head.
 My students don’t have money.
 Neither did our parents.
-Many of us were working class kids, but when the teacher talked to our parents and convinced them of the importance of this event out parents found a way to pay for such a trip.
+Many of us were working-class kids, but when the teacher talked to our parents and convinced them of the importance of this event out parents found a way to pay for such a trip.
 But today?
 I’d be asking my students to make a major financial investment.
 Even discount prices would be more than they could imagine spending for something they would see as having little value in.
 I certainly couldn’t require them to attend, but if I made it optional I probably wouldn’t have enough students to get a group discount; I could end up sitting in the theater with one enthusiastic student.

-In the fifites and sixties New Yorkers were the main audience for Broadway.
+In the fifties and sixties, New Yorkers were the main audience for Broadway.
 Now tourists are the main audience.
 New Yorkers can’t afford the theater so that the theater habit has been gradually whittling away for most groups of people that live in the metropolitan area.
 My students wouldn’t even see the point of spending all that money on one show.